jfrog/jfrog-cli-plugins/rm-empty/README.md

     - Arguments:
         - path - A path in Artifactory, under which to remove all the empty folders.
     - Flags:
-        - server-id: The Artifactory server ID configured using the config command.
+        - server-id: The JFrog instance ID configured using the ```jfrog c add``` command.
+If not provided, the default configured instance is used.
         - quiet: Skip the delete confirmation message
     - Examples:
     ```
     $ jfrog rm-empty folders repository/path/in/rt/

     $ jfrog rm-empty folders repository/path/in/rt/ --quiet

+    $ jfrog rm-empty f repository/path/in/rt/

+    $ jfrog rm-empty f repository/path/in/rt/ --server-id my-server-id
     ```

 ### Environment variables